element-hq/element-web/test/end-to-end-tests/README.md

 ./synapse/start.sh && \
 node start.js <parameters>
 ```
-It's important to always stop and start synapse before each run of the tests to clear the in-memory sqlite database it uses, as the tests assume a blank slate.
+It's important to always stop and start Synapse before each run of the tests to clear the in-memory SQLite database it uses, as the tests assume a blank slate.

 start.js accepts these parameters (and more, see `node start.js --help`) that can help running the tests locally: